d-patravali/cse15l-lab-reports/lab4.md

 ## Step 7: Edit the code file ListExamples.java to fix the failing test
 ![Image](CSE15LLab4Step7P1.png)

-In this part of step 7, I used the `vim ListExamples.java` command to open the ListExamples.java file in the built-in vim text editor.
+In this part of step 7, I used the following command to open the ListExamples.java file in the built-in vim text editor.

+    vim ListExamples.java

-Below is the order of key presses I used:
+Below is the order of key presses I used to make the correct edit to the file:

     <down> <down> <right> <right> <e> <right> <i> <delete> <2> <esc> <:wq>